iamPulakesh/Ishara/README.md

 ---

-## Features
+## Key Features
-- Transcribe your voice to find ISL translations in real-time.
-- Analyze real-world objects using your camera and teach you their sign.
-Check some signs [here](SIGN_LIBRARY.md).
-- Translate complex conversational phrases into ISL's unique SOV (Subject-Object-Verb) grammar.
-- Play instant, localized sign-language video snippets right inside the chat.
-- On-Device LLM — Built with Google's Gemma 4 model, parsing complex conversational context completely offline.
-- Complete Privacy — 100% offline, your voice, images and chat history never leave your device.
+- **Offline & Private:** The entire application runs locally on the device.
+No internet connection is required (only one time needed to download the Gemma 4 model), ensuring complete user privacy as voice, camera data, and chat history never leave the user's phone.
+- **In-Chat Video Playback:** Automatically parses the AI's response and seamlessly plays localized, animated ISL video snippets directly within the chat interface.
+- **Camera-Based Real-Time Learning:** Users can point their smartphone camera at real-world objects.
+The app analyzes the image and instantly replies with the corresponding ISL sign.
+Check the built-in signs [here](SIGN_LIBRARY.md).
+- **Real-Time Speech-to-Text:** Converts spoken words into text instantly using the offline Sherpa-ONNX engine, allowing family members to speak naturally to the app.
-- Dynamic Language Support — Native bilingual support for both English and Bengali (বাংলা).
+- **Bilingual Support:** Natively supports both English and Bengali (বাংলা) for voice input, text input, and AI processing.

 ---